igor47/blog/_posts/2010-09-19-a-rubyists-development-environment.md

 When I work, I usually work on two monitors.
 A 19", and a 24".

 On my 19" I have Pidgin running.
-This makes me able to talk to colleges, or friends while working on my other monitor.
+This makes me able to talk to colleagues, or friends while working on my other monitor.
 I might also shring my windows here, and have another terminal open with tests.

 On my 24" I have my browser running in the right side, taking up about 50% of horizontal space.
 When i am coding, this is great for documentation and general googling, githubing and ticket managing while coding.
 I have experimented with fullscreen Vim, however I just don't need more than these 80 columns horizontally, so this setup works great.
 More vertical space is always nice, I've heard great things about having a screen that can be turned around to a portrait view for coding.
 I usually have my terminal running beneath my Vim window, it's super easy to switch between them with my Openbox Vim configuration.